alexlyttle/alexlyttle.github.io/content/publications/2023MNRAS.526.2141W.md

 - Giada Casali
 - Valeria Grisoni
 date: '2023-12-01'
-journal: MNRAS
+publishdate: '2023-10-12'
-abstract: "The radial metallicity distribution of the Milky Way's disc is an\n   \
+description: "The radial metallicity distribution of the Milky Way's disc is an\n\
-  \     important observational constraint for models of the formation\n        and\
+  \        important observational constraint for models of the formation\n      \
-  \ evolution of our Galaxy.
+  \  and evolution of our Galaxy.
 It informs our understanding of the\n        chemical\
   \ enrichment of the Galactic disc and the dynamical\n        processes therein,\
   \ particularly radial migration.
 We investigate\n        how the metallicity changes\
   \ with guiding radius in the thin disc\n        using a sample of red giant stars\